zizitizi/lpic1/S9bashscript.md

 ##### note:
 ssh with root user in debian based (ubuntu) server is disabled by default. to change it you should change ssh configuration.

+### SSH config

+in /etc/ssh we have to config file:
+  1- ssh_config : its for outband trafic. its for our server ssh configuration

+  2- sshd_config : its for inbond trafic. its for destination server ssh configuration